vimotest/viewmodel-classification/step4_data_extraction/design_constructs/commands_and_async/commands_design/Command_Layer_for_non_UI_Triggers.md

 Resource of this idea: FirefinchDeepDiveMvvm (Requirement #2: View models are alerted to changes to the model, regardless of the source of the changes)

+## Construct Type

+**RealizationGuideline:** realization guideline for an aspect mentioned by the MVVM standard rules

+**Why:** "commands" aspect mentioned in standard definition

 ## Relates to

 * [ViewModel_Refreshes_all_Bindings_on_Model_Change.md](ViewModel Refreshes all Bindings on Model Change)